 World Trade Center Health Program General Responder Data Center

-The World Trade Center (WTC) Health Program General Responder Data Center (GRDC) is charged with the data capture, management, analyses and public health surveillance for the WTC Health Program General Responders.
-The GRDC fulfills these responsibilities using the physical and mental health, exposure, occupational and socioeconomic data generated by the five WTC Health Program General Responder Clinical Centers of Excellence in the NYC metropolitan area, and the Nationwide Provider Network.
+The World Trade Center (WTC) Health Program General Responder Data Center (GRDC) is charged with the data capture, management, analysis, and public health surveillance of the 9/11 general responder cohort.
+The GRDC fulfills these responsibilities using the physical and mental health, exposure, occupational, and socioeconomic data generated by the five WTC Health Program General Responder Clinical Centers of Excellence in the NYC metropolitan area, and the Nationwide Provider Network.